kojix2/bio-bigwig/README.md

 ## Usage

-TODO: Write usage instructions here

 ## Development

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/kojix2/bigwig.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kojix2/bio-bigwig.

 ## License